-All the repetitive actions of the golf swing and some swing faults are the number one cause of low back pain in golfers.
+All the repetitive actions of swinging the golf club, such as backswings and downswings contribute to the number one cause of low back pain and injury in golfers.
 A ‘Reverse Angle’ swing fault is a common cause of back pain that occurs when the spine deviates from the vertical during the swing.

 - Improve your posture – Avoid any physical compensation.

-- Use the Spinal Backrack Lumbar Belt to treat and prevent backpain whilst playing golf
+- Use the Spinal Backrack Lumbar Belt to treat and prevent back pain whilst playing golf.